Translating Your Collection

 Step 2: Click on the entity to expand the right sidebar and see more details about the entity.
 You will see the file name of the entity’s Primary Document alongside a label indicating the language of its contents (e.g. English).

-Step 3: Click the Upload PDF button and select the translated version of the Primary Document from within the file browser.
+Step 3: Click the Add PDF button and select the translated version of the Primary Document from within the file browser.

 Step 4: To the best of its ability, Uwazi will automatically detect the language of the uploaded file and attach a corresponding label.
 (You are free to modify the resulting label if it does not match the document’s language accurately.)
 If the language of an uploaded Primary Document matches a language that is enabled in your collection, then Uwazi will load it by default when that language option is selected in the main navigation menu.